 Being too quick to begin drug therapy.

-When pressure is only modestly high, and there is no sign of kidney damage or heart enlargement, I recommend six months of lifestyle modification, including weight loss, high blood pressure diet, exercise, and stress reduction.
+When pressure is only modestly high, and there is no sign of kidney damage or heart enlargement, I recommend six months of lifestyle modification, including weight loss, diet that reduce high blood pressure, exercise, and stress reduction.
 I prescribe anti-hypertensive medication if these non-strategies interventions fail to lower the pressure.

 Weight loss is the most critical lifestyle change if you are overweight, and that should drop five points for every 10 pounds you lose.